Causes

 - Age and sex – Women are more likely to develop the condition than men, although men can develop DPN too.
 People with the condition may notice the bumps becoming larger with age.

 There is believed to be a genetic component, as around 40 to 50 percent of patients have a family history of the condition.
-If you wish to find out whether you have DPN, you may consult with Dr Omarjee to seek a diagnosis.
+If you want to find out whether you have DPN, you may consult with Dr Omarjee to seek a diagnosis.

 Your consultation with Dr Ed Omarjee